Learning what chemicals go into your hot tub was probably the last thing you were worrying about by the time you bought your unit.

 - COMPATIBILITY: Compatible with chlorine, bromine, ozone, and biguanide sanitizers

 Calcium hardness is the measure of how soft or hard the spa water is.
 Too low and the water can be corrosive and cause staining.

 Too high and it can form scales in your tub’s pipes.
 Tubs with acrylic finish should have 100–250 PPM, while those with plaster finish should have 250–450 PPM.

 Oxidizers (Our Pick: Leisure Time Renew Non-Chlorine Shock)

-- Compatible with chlorine, bromine, ozone and mineral purification systems
+- COMPATIBILITY: Chlorine, bromine, ozone and mineral purification systems

 Oxidizers destroy waste and odor in the water and are also called shock treatments.
-They require higher sanitizer levels to keep the water sparkling clear.
+They require higher sanitizer levels to make and keep the water sparkling clear.

 pH Levels (Our Pick: AquaChek Spa 6-in-1 Kit)